cryobry/installjrmc/README.md

 * `installJRMC --install local --compat --restorefile /path/to/license.mjr --mcversion 33.0.20`

-    Build and install an MC 33.0.20 comptability RPM locally and activate it using the `/path/to/license.mjr`
+    Build and install an MC 33.0.20 compatibility RPM locally and activate it using the `/path/to/license.mjr`

 * `installJRMC --createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`